kikiiiiiiiiiiiiiii/innodata_project/README.md

 group by user_id, product_id;
 ```

 ### 5. Create a SQL query (prd_features).
 Based on table order_products_prior, first write a sql query to calculate the sequence of product purchase for each user, and name it product_seq_time (For example, if a user first time purchase a product A, mark it as 1.
 If it’s the second time a user purchases a product A, mark it as 2).
-Below are some examples:
+Then on top of this query, for each product, calculate the count, sum of reordered, count of product_seq_time = 1 and count of product_seq_time = 2.
 ```sql
 select product_id,
 count(*) as prod_orders,